Confidence and supply: Devolved government

 Confidence and supply deals are more frequent in the devolved legislatures of Scotland and Wales due to the use of proportional representation.
-The Scottish National Party and Scottish Green Party had a confidence and supply deal in the Scottish Parliament.
-The Welsh Labour Party and Plaid Cymru had a similar co-operation deal in the Welsh Assembly until October 2017.
+The Scottish National Party and Scottish Green Party had a confidence and supply deal in the Scottish Parliament between 2021 and 2024.
+The Welsh Labour Party and Plaid Cymru had a similar co-operation deal in the Welsh Assembly between 2016–October 2017 and 2021–2024.